Eligibility for Assistance for Isolated Children (AIC) Distance Education Allowance (DED) 010-03040020

 Not consistent rate of study across a term instalment and study by subjects In 2019, Annabelle was studying full-time by distance education.
 Partway through Term 2 Annabelle is also doing some subjects at the local New South Wales school as part of a re-integration program.
 The local school confirms that Annabelle:

 Annabelle's parent confirms Annabelle is still studying the rest of the subjects through the approved distance education provider.
-Annabelle is therefore studying 37.5% workload by face-to-face and 62.5% workload by distance education.
-The Term 2 instalment period has 91 days and runs from 1 April to 30 June 2019.
-In the Term 2 instalment period the full distance education allowance was payable from 1 April to 21 May 2019 (51 days).
-The pro-rata rate takes effect from 22 May to 30 June 2019 (40 days):
+Annabelle is studying 37.5% workload by face to face and 62.5% workload by distance education.
+The Term 2 instalment period has 91 days and runs from 1 April 2019 - 30 June 2019.
+In the Term 2 instalment period, the full distance education allowance was payable from 1 April 2019 - 21 May 2019 (51 days).
+The pro-rata rate takes effect from 22 May 2019 - 30 June 2019 (40 days):

 |